bookofproofs/bookofproofs.github.io/_sources/history/20th-century/escobar.md

 ### Mathematical Profile (Excerpt):
 * José was widely known by the nickname 'Chepe', a common Spanish nickname for José.
-* Gustavo and Yadira had three children, Maria Victoria Escobar (born 1951), Arturo Escobar (born 1952) and José Escobar, the subject of this biography.
-* Arturo Escobar became a professor of anthropology and political ecology at the University of North Carolina, Chapel Hill, United States.
 * When José was very young, his parents moved from Manizales, about 120 km west of Bogotá in the mountainous coffee-growing region of western Colombia, to Cali, about 200 km south east of Manizales.
 * Cali is famous for salsa dancing and, indeed, José would become an enthusiastic salsa dancer.
 * Escobar was educated at the Colegio Lacordaire, a school in Cali which had been founded in 1956 by the Dominicans.